kangwa623/product-architecture/README.md

 # product-architecture
-This displays my design approach towards the development of products through architectural blueprints.
+This displays my design concepts and approach towards the development of hardware products through architectural blueprints aimed for consumers.